Last updated on April 8, 2026

 Boreas Charger

-Despite the mana cost I like Boreas Charger a lot because it can fetch more than one land.
+Despite the mana cost I like Boreas Charger a lot because it can search for lands and get more than one.
 On top of that, one comes into play and the others go to your hand.
 It helps with catching up or playing against a dedicated ramp deck.

 Aerial Surveyor